joelparkerhenderson/system-quality-attributes/doc/relevancy/index.md

 </span>

+**Define relevant:** <span data-chatgpt-prompt="define relevant (computers and software)">Relevant, in the context of computers and software, refers to something that is significant or applicable to a particular situation or purpose.
+It can refer to data, information, features, or functions that are useful or necessary for achieving a specific task or goal.
+Relevant information or features are considered valuable because they directly contribute to the effectiveness or efficiency of the task or goal at hand.
+In order to determine if something is relevant, it is important to consider the context, goals, and requirements of the situation or task.</span>

 ## See Also

 * [Wikipedia: Relevance](https://wikipedia.org/wiki/Relevance)

 * [Dictionary: relevant](https://www.dictionary.com/browse/relevant): bearing upon or connected with the matter in hand; pertinent.

-* [OpenAI: relevant](https:://openai.com): <span data-chatgpt-prompt="define relevant (computers and software)">Relevant, in the context of computers and software, refers to something that is significant or applicable to a particular situation or purpose.
-It can refer to data, information, features, or functions that are useful or necessary for achieving a specific task or goal.
-Relevant information or features are considered valuable because they directly contribute to the effectiveness or efficiency of the task or goal at hand.
-In order to determine if something is relevant, it is important to consider the context, goals, and requirements of the situation or task.</span>